PiggyAwesome/useless/README.md

-Yo mamma is so fat a truck hit her and she said, Hey who threw that rock?
+Yo mamma so fat when she burped New Orlean thought Katrina came back to finish the job